LaunchCodeEducation/java-web-development/docs/_sources/chapters/classes/studio.rst.txt

 ===========================

 Let’s practice designing classes using the following scenario.
 You’ve been hired to create a web application for a local restaurant.
-They want to not only be able to display their current menu, but also edit it through an admin panel.
+They want to both display their current menu and edit it through an admin panel.

 You’re not going to build an actual application in this studio.
 Instead, you will focus on the *design* of a portion of this application.
-Object-oriented programming in Java requires more intentional, up-front planning than most programming you’ve done to-date.
+Object-oriented programming in Java requires intentional, up-front planning.
+While this may seem tedious, outlining your ideas before you code helps reduce the errors you need to fix later.

 Design
 ------